Language

 Requirements

-Our internships offer professional training to graduate students and PhD candidates.
+Our internships offer professional training to master’s students, PhD candidates, or advanced law students.
+To be eligible for consideration, you must be officially enrolled as a student throughout the entire internship period.
 The internship does not replace a regular job, but serves the acquisition of professional knowledge, skills and abilities.
 At the end of the internship, a certificate will be handed out.
-Commitment, team orientation and the endorsement of Christian-Democratic values as they are supported by the Konrad-Adenauer-Stiftung are essential prerequisites for internships.
+Commitment, team orientation and the endorsement of Christian-Democratic values as they are supported by the Konrad-Adenauer-Stiftung e.V. are essential prerequisites for internships.
 In the selection process, preference will be given to interns studying economics, political and social sciences as well as law with a strong regional focus on Asia and Japan.
 Political and/or economic knowledge of the region are essential.
 The commitment to participate in evening or weekend events of KAS and its partners is required.
 In addition to polite manners (which are crucial to succeed in Japan), a well-groomed appearance is expected and correct clothing on official occasions.

 Preparations